zChenghao/demos-pull-scroller-react/README.md

 ## The introduction of the demo

-+ DemoSimple: Simple to use,only scroll.
++ SimpleDemo: Simple to use,only scroll.

 + ScrollHandler: Defining scroll event.